t-silvers/pyrty/README.rst

 performant, with some caveats for memory-bound functions and based on distribution and processing details.

-In summary, :code:`pyrty` is useful for quickly implementing readable, reusable, and shareable Python code when its underlying dependencies are more easily managed independently of the working environment.
+In summary, :code:`pyrty` is useful for quickly implementing clean Python code whose underlying dependencies are more easily managed independently of the working environment.
 These situations arise both in quick prototyping and in shipped code that is not performance critical.

 ..
 External references:
 .. _basilisk: https://www.bioconductor.org/packages/release/bioc/html/basilisk.html